 Kristy Turner of the beloved vegan food blog, Keepin’ It Kind, has a new cookbook on the scene – But My Family Would Never Eat Vegan.
-Today I’m sharing a recipe from the book that you seriously need at your next holiday gathering – peanut butter oatmeal cookies.
+Today I’m sharing a recipe from the book that you seriously need at your next holiday gathering – vegan peanut butter oatmeal cookies.

 Kristy creates the recipes and does the food styling.
 Chris beautifully photographs every dish in a way that makes you feel like you could reach in and take a bite.